-• Activity data for copper production was corrected.
+- Activity data for copper production was corrected.

-- Emissions from this NFR category were checked to include all plants according to the recommendation of the NECD 2017 review. - PCB and PCDD/F the emission factosr was updated to correspond to the revised EF in Guidebook 2016.
+- Emissions from this NFR category were checked to include all plants according to the recommendation of the NECD 2017 review. - PCB and PCDD/F the emission factors was updated to correspond to the revised EF in Guidebook 2016.
 The change increased the PCDD/F emissions to be 10-fold.

-- Sox and PM2.5 emissions for 2015 and 2014 are now corrected (the emission values had accidentally been transposed in the 2017 submission.) - Check of Guidebook 2016 EFs
+- Sox and PM2.5 emissions for 2015 and 2014 are now corrected (the emission values had accidentally been transposed in the 2017 submission.) - Re-check of Guidebook 2016 EFs

 - In the 2019 submission PCDD/F emissions from copper production were allocated to an incorrect NFR by a mistake.
-The allocation was corrected to the 2020 submission - Guidebook 2019 EFs adopted - Cr emissions calculated for the plants for 1990 to 2017 were recalculated due to inclusion of emissions from one plant previously missing from the inventory
+The allocation was corrected to the 2020 submission - Guidebook 2019 EFs adopted